top of page

 Toronto Home Energy Network Logo Single Blue

-Heat pump success stories from across Toronto — read on for advice, project budgets, and to see which contractors your neighbours are using.
-Also, check out our YouTube page for video case studies.
+Heat pump success stories from across Toronto — read on for advice, project budgets, and to see which contractors your neighbours are using

-100+ year old radiators meet modern heat pump technology
+100+ year old radiators meet modern heat pumps

-Despite being told it was impossible, Margaret successfully heated her 1907 Toronto home with a hydronic heat pump and cut energy costs in half while eliminating gas entirely.
+Despite being told it was impossible, Margaret successfully heated her 1907 Toronto home with a hydronic heat pump and cut energy costs in half while eliminating gas.

 Less Oil, More Heat Pump!